Please go to our Training page for more on how to train with us and any current job opportunities.

 COVID-19 – Restricted service

-Leaders in well-evidenced high impact equine-assisted interventions.
+TheHorseCourse is a leader in well-evidenced high impact equine-assisted interventions.
 Having proven our work in prisons, we have established a busy community-based HQ in Weymouth, Dorset, UK.
-Employing 5 facilitators and 14 horses, we work with young people from 8yrs old, families and adults.
-In Dorset we help at least 500 extremely troubled people each year, we do not charge the participants.
+Employing 6 facilitators and 14 horses, we work with young people from 8yrs old, families and adults.
+In Dorset we help at least 500 extremely troubled people each year, and we do not charge the participants – our funding comes from a mix of commissioning and charitable grants/donations.
+We also provide Alternative Provision for young people out of education, accredited qualifications (in partnership with Weymouth College), and supported volunteering through our Working Wellies project.

-We train and assess others to replicate our programmes and we work hard to support them in setting up their own centres around the UK, with funding being the greatest hurdle.
-Independent centres running our programmes in Gloucester, Barnet (North London), Wiltshire and Surrey are becoming increasingly busy and more are opening.
-We monitor their impact data to ensure their results are as impressive as our own, and provide ongoing support and training.
+We train and assess others to replicate our programmes and we work hard to support them in setting up their own centres around the UK.
+Independent centres running our programmes are becoming increasingly busy and more are opening.
+We monitor their impact data to ensure they are as effective as we are, and provide ongoing support and training.

-Participants are by referral only, from Schools & PRUs, Social Services, NHS Mental Health Services, Troubled Families, Offender Services and other specialist agencies.
+Participants are 8yrs to adult, by referral only from Schools & PRUs, Social Care, NHS Mental Health Services, Troubled Families, Offender Services and other specialist agencies.

-Our participants have serious problems – typically more than four from the list below.
+Our ReStart participants have serious struggles – typically more than four from the list below.
 And they are referred because they are ‘stuck’ or disengaged from talk-based support.
-We teach, rehearse and repeat key resilience skills in an intensive and challenging, but fun, 5 day programme with feedback in-the-moment from specially trained horses and 1-to-1 facilitator support.
+We teach, rehearse and repeat key resilience and relationship skills in an intensive and challenging, but fun, 5 day programme with feedback in-the-moment from specially trained horses and 1-to-1 facilitator support.

 - anxiety diagnosis